i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 DH
     X25519 public key agreement system.
 Private keys of 32 bytes, public keys of 32 bytes, produces outputs of 32 bytes.
-DH_PUBKEY_LEN = 32.
+32 = 32.
 It has the following
     functions:

     GENERATE_PRIVATE()